 - Consider writing your tagline or quote in an italicized or cursive font.

 - If your logo is on your sign, you may choose a different font for the ad text.

 - Digital signs often switch between a variety of ads and messages, each of which can have different fonts.

 - You may choose a bolder font for motion graphics or 3 and 4D digital signs.

 - Use a bold or stylized text for the advertising message, and a more generic text for essentials such as your campaign hashtag, address, phone number, or website URL.

 Keep Text To A Minimum

-Just because you have lots of room on your ad, doesn’t mean you need to use it all.
+In outdoor sign design, just because you have lots of room on your ad, doesn’t mean you need to use it all.
 Short and sweet messages and taglines work wonders, so keep your text to a minimum.
 Instead, focus on connecting and engaging with a standout statement.
 This is especially true for signs that people drive by and only have a second or two to read.

 With digital ads, you may not need much text other than your logo or business name.
 Instead focus on a visually engaging image, video, or motion graphic—with standout HD imagery.
 Get really creative and consider printed signs of non-traditional shapes, with 3D features, texture, or mixed mediums.
 Even your printed signs can feature HD images to create more of an experience than a traditional ad.

 Now that you understand the best fonts for outdoor advertising and the key tips to ensuring your signs stand out, it’s time to order your new sign.
 While printed signs are effective, digital signs are the most versatile.
 They empower you to alternate a variety of ads, mix essential communication in-between, and pre-schedule ads and messaging.
 You can also utilize digital signs to post product photos, video tours, pricing, a cohesive series of ads, and more!